 Primary and Secondary School Visits

-The Teece Museum and Logie Collection can be used to explore a wide variety of disciplines such as classics, history, art history, social studies, geography, and fine arts.
-We offer guided sessions for primary and secondary schools from Year 1 to Year 13.
-Teachers can choose from a series of set lesson plans, or the content can be tailored to meet specific learning outcomes.
+The Museum can be used to explore a wide variety of disciplines – classics, history, art history, social studies, geography, and fine arts.

 Planning your visit